What Is Net Metering?

 Giving Customers Control Over Their Electricity Bills

 Net metering allows utility customers to generate their own electricity cleanly and efficiently.
 During the day, most solar customers produce more electricity than they consume; net metering allows them to export that power to the grid and reduce their future electric bills.
-California public agencies and schools will save $2.5 billion in electricity costs over the next 30 years using net metering.

 Creating Jobs & Encouraging Private Investment

-Net metering provides substantial statewide economic benefits in terms of jobs, income and investment.
-Net metering increases demand for solar energy systems, which in turn creates jobs for the installers, electricians, and manufacturers who work in the solar supply chain.
+Net metering provides substantial economic benefits in terms of jobs, income and investment.
+Net metering increases demand for solar energy, which in turn creates jobs for the installers, electricians, and manufacturers who work in the solar supply chain.
 Today, the solar industry employs more than 250,000 American workers in large part due to strong state net metering policies which have allowed the solar industry to thrive.

 Protecting the Electric Grid

 Unfortunately, some utilities perceive net metering policies as lost revenue opportunities.
 In fact, net metering policies create a smoother demand curve for electricity and allow utilities to better manage their peak electricity loads.
 By encouraging generation near the point of consumption, net metering also reduces the strain on distribution systems and prevents losses in long-distance electricity transmission and distribution.
+There are a wide variety of cost-benefit studies around the country that demonstrate the value solar provides to local economies and the electricity system as a whole.

 Want to support net metering policies in your state?
 Advocate for solar energy.
 Your voice counts!